gromann/gridsome-forestry-starter/projects/upload-images-to-s3-from-a.net-core-api.md

 Connecting to a third-party service directly from your frontend application isn't a good idea, because theoretically anyone could access your credentials.
 Using your API as a middleman is a good way to go, so let's get started!

+### Preqireties

+You need a working .net Core API, and a created Amazon S3 Bucket with your credentials for it.

 #### Installing Nuget Packages

 For this task, you need the following Packages